- Vast cabin--or vaster, if you need

 - New infotainment features

 - Still a big ute in a downsized era

 - Still a six-speed automatic

 The 2015 Lincoln Navigator polishes its user interface with EcoBoost and MyLincoln Touch--but for some, its size is still its killer app.

 Big SUVs like the Lincoln Navigator have been in fashion, and then awkwardly out of it, but that doesn't mean they're an extinct species.
 The diehards -- Land Cruiser, Range Rover, GL-Class, Escalade, and Navigator -- live on, and in a couple of instances, are living better than ever.

-In recent years, the Navigator has seemed a bit like a relic in the lineup -- a model that the brand, after purging the Town Car sedan, couldn't quite figure out what to do with.
+In recent years, the Navigator has seemed a bit like a relic in the Lincoln lineup.
+It was as if the Navi was a model that the brand, after purging the Town Car sedan, couldn't quite figure out what to do with.
 But now for 2015 the Navigator finds a fresh direction: with some new details from front end to tailgate, a new infotainment system, and a new, more fuel-efficient (and stronger) twin-turbo engine packed into its mega-sized dimensions.

 The Navigator represents a strain of American luxury that conjoins big grilles and big towing numbers with big pricetags, enticing rappers and athletes and ranchers and everything in between.
 And yet, it's a little more restrained this time around the north forty.
 The grille's slimmer, its wings split like those on the Lincoln MKZ sedan and refactored along with the hood for a less showy, still imposing presence.
 The Navigator's LED accent lighting squares off its headlamps, linking it subtly with the Land Rover Range Rover, and LEDs work with cutlines to lower the rear end visually.